FarahAlthinayyan/Communicating_Data_Findings/README.md

 I included all my findings in detail in the Notebook, but to wrap it all up, I can point out the following:

 - There are a lot of possible explanations for why there are few customers and very few whom share their trips.
-To limit the explanations, more research should be implemented.
+Mainly, people should know about the "sharing trip" feature so that they can motivate others to join
 - Also, it would be the best choice to preform all maintainance procedures and updates at night or office hours.
 - I think it is safe to say that this service is doing a good job and has a promising future.